frnrbt/ondorse-home/blog/build-vs-buy.md

 Building a custom software solution may make sense if your organization needs basic functionality and/or is comfortable managing more risk.

-While it is always beneficial to use more than one data source, if your organization’s specific needs only require connecting to one or two data sources, you may be able to build a process fairly easily.
+While it is always beneficial to use more than one data source, if your organization’s specific needs only require connecting to one or two data sources, you may be able to build a verification process fairly easily.

 This strategy or approach most closely aligns with companies who are not focused on increasing their digital offerings or improving their conversion rate, but rather rely more heavily on in-person communication and account openings.